 An enzyme known as 5-alpha reductase converts testosterone into the hormone dihydrotestosterone, sometimes known as DHT.
 It is also possible to produce it from DHEA, a hormone more prevalent in females.
 The skin, as well as the hair follicles and the prostate, both contain DHT.
 Hair loss is brought on by both the acts that DHT performs and the susceptibility of follicles to DHT.

 In addition, DHT affects the prostate.
 The prostate can’t develop normally in the absence of DHT.
-A man can get benign prostatic hypertrophy, often called enlarged prostate, if he has excessive DHT in his body.
+A man can get benign prostatic hypertrophy, often called an enlarged prostate, if he has excessive DHT in his body.

 Conclusion